Today's interview is with Paul Bales. Paul is a partner and the Chief Operating Officer at The Asylum, a production, and

 About Paul Bales

 Paul is a partner and the Chief Operating Officer at The Asylum, a production and distribution company based in Glendale, California.
 The Asylum finances produce and release 25 films per year through its direct pipeline to its top retailers and international partners' network.

-Prior to joining The Asylum, Paul was National Director of SAGIndie, the Screen Actors Guild outreach program for independent producers.
+Before joining The Asylum, Paul was the National Director of SAGIndie, the Screen Actors Guild outreach program for independent producers.

 How did you get started in your career?